Jokerman (song): Reception and legacy

 Rolling Stone readers named the song one of Dylan's best post-1960s songs, with the magazine calling it "a brilliant six-minute tune about a twisted figure", noting the song's biblical imagery.
-A Rolling Stone critics poll listed "Jokerman" at #46 on its list of 100 Greatest Bob Dylan Songs.
+A Rolling Stone critics poll listed "Jokerman" at No. 46 on its list of 100 Greatest Bob Dylan Songs.
 As a guest writer for Rolling Stone, Chris Martin of Coldplay wrote a tribute to "Jokerman", writing "How can this guy [Dylan] have a song that comes from this other world, and it's still so brilliant?"
 Rolling Stone also included it on a list of "Bob Dylan's Greatest Songs of the 1980s", calling it "one trippy song", noting that "it rocks harder than most anything else Dylan did in the 1980s" and claiming Dylan's 1984 performance of the song on Late Night with David Letterman to be the "definitive" version.

 Rapper Wyclef Jean referred to the song in an interview as "the most incredible piece of literature I ever read" and a point of entry for him into the music of Bob Dylan.

 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

 Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021 in which 80 musicians were asked to name their favorite Dylan song.
 Pure Bathing Culture's Daniel Hindman selected it, noting how "the lyrics of 'Jokerman' are these quips of mystic wisdom from a source only Bob is in touch with.
-It’s like he’s decoded these buds of knowledge through his 1960s 'isn’t it all so fucked up man' vibe, filtered through Mark Knopfler’s 1980s roots-pop sensibility.
+It's like he's decoded these buds of knowledge through his 1960s 'isn't it all so fucked up man' vibe, filtered through Mark Knopfler's 1980s roots-pop sensibility.
 This combination is absolutely perfect for me".

 The typeface Jokerman takes its name from the song.